 Three periods a week.
 Credit, three semester hours.
 Alternates with Sociology 305.
-Offered in 1944-1945.
+Not offered in 1945-1946.

 351; 352; 451; 452.
 SPECIAL STUDIES IN SOCIOLOGY.

 Directed study planned and conducted with reference to the needs of those students who are candidates for graduation honors in Sociology.
 Qualified students who are not candidates for such honors, but who desire to undertake special work in the department are also admitted.